bool(false)

 Workshop brought to you by The Space, in association with Arts Council England.

-Head of Audiences for The Space Rob Lindsay, and Head of Distribution Sarah Fortescue will be joined by Tongue Fu producer Liz Counsell for a day that will cover:
+Head of Audiences for The Space Rob Lindsay, and Head of Distribution Sarah Fortescue were joined by Tongue Fu producer Liz Counsell for a day that covered:

 Understanding existing and potential audiences